Reenie-G/UFO-s/README.md

 - Include sightings from the around the world.
 Currently, the site only pulls sightings for the US.

-Overall, Dana's website is a starting point for anyone who is beginning their research on UFO sightings or for anyone who is curious about UFO sightings in their area.
-With added improvements it can be a website for anyone doing in depth research.
+With added improvements, Dana can have a dynamic website that will bring in visitors from all over the world..and who knows, maybe even some from out of this world!